pyeve/eve/docs/config.rst

 however.
 Using Python modules for configuration is very convenient, as they allow for all kinds of nice tricks, like being able to seamlessly launch the same API on both local and production systems, connecting to the appropriate database instance as needed.
-Consider the following example, taken directly from the :ref:`demo`:
+Consider the following example:

 ::